meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 Meaning of life increased when individuals were primed with positive mood concepts or when PA was induced.
 PA (concept and feeling) enhances the feeling that life is meaningful.
 ### Study 6
+PA was associated with discriminative responding such as those in a good mood found a meaningful task meaningful but found a meaningless task meaningless.
+Content dependent.
 ## General Discussion
 Strong evidence for strong relationship between mood and the experience of meaning in life.